anshuljg07/CPU-Cooling-Fan/README.md

-# Variable Speed Fan and LCD Control System
+# CPU Cooling Fan & LCD Control System

 This repository contains the source code and documentation for a variable speed fan and Liquid Crystal Display (LCD) control system implemented on an Atmega128 microcontroller.
 This system allows users to manipulate the fan's duty cycle and power status using a Rotary Pulse Generator (RPG) and a pushbutton, with real-time feedback displayed on the LCD.